-ANT 202 Cultural Anthropology (3-0)
+ANT 202 Cultural Anthropology (3-0) 3 hrs.

-Describes and analyzes how people throughout the world define and resolve the problems of life that are found everywhere.
+Describes and analyses how people throughout the world define and resolve the problems of life that are found everywhere.
 Some of the specific topics studied will be religion, social structure, law, "the unknown," economics and the formation of behavior within particular groups.
 IAI S1 901N